The site Audit is one of those Squirrly SEO plugin’s features our users can’t live without.

 How to Identify High-Quality Links

-- Site authority.
 Now we’re talking about the global domain authority (DA) of a site.
-Again, you can use a tool such as Ahrefs to check the DA but also Moz.
+Again, you can use a tool such as Ahrefs to check the DA but also MOZ’s Free Domain Analysis tool.

 Now, it’s time to see how to build solid backlinks.
 Here are a few strategies you can use.